Tony Buzbee

-Anthony Glenn Buzbee is an American lawyer and politician.
+Anthony Glenn Buzbee (born June 1, 1968) is an American lawyer and political figure.
 In 2019, Buzbee ran for mayor of Houston, Texas, but lost to incumbent Sylvester Turner.
+He also ran for Houston City Council in 2023, but lost to incumbent Mary Nan Huffman.

 Early life and education

 Buzbee grew up in Atlanta, Texas, on a farm with his parents and three siblings.
-Buzbee earned a B.S. in Psychology from Texas A&M University and a J.D. from the University of Houston Law Center.
-Buzbee was the Battalion Commander of the NROTC Midshipman Battalion and a member of the Texas A&M Corps of Cadets.
-The Buzbee Leadership Learning Center on the Quadrangle is named in his honor.
+Buzbee earned a bachelor of science degree in psychology from Texas A&M University and a juris doctor degree from the University of Houston Law Center.
+Buzbee was the battalion commander of the NROTC Midshipman Battalion and a member of the Texas A&M Corps of Cadets.

 Career

 He began his legal career as an attorney at Susman Godfrey LLP in Houston.
 In 2000, he founded the Buzbee Law Firm.

 Buzbee appeared on the cover of The New York Times magazine in November 2010 regarding his role in the litigation against BP following the Deepwater Horizon oil spill in the Gulf of Mexico.
 The article described him as "one of the most successful trial lawyers in Texas".
-As of April 6, 2021, Buzbee represents at least twenty-one clients alleging sexual misconduct against NFL Quarterback Deshaun Watson.
+In 2017, Buzbee represented the family of a victim of an oil-rig explosion.
+As of April 6, 2021, Buzbee represents at least twenty-one clients alleging sexual misconduct against NFL quarterback Deshaun Watson.
 In 2021, Buzbee filed a $750 million lawsuit against rapper Travis Scott on behalf of 120 victims who died or were injured during the Astroworld Festival crowd crush.

 Buzbee is also a property developer.
 He owns Buzbee Properties, a real-estate firm focused on various suburbs in the Greater Houston area.
 He also owns some properties in Florida.

+In 2023, the Texas House of Representatives impeached Texas Attorney General Ken Paxton and he was suspended from office pending the outcome of the trial in the Senate.
+Buzbee was brought on to lead the defense team.
+On September 16, 2023, the Texas Senate acquitted Paxton on all 16 impeachment articles, allowing him to return to office.

+In 2023, Buzbee and Washington Ho started a line of THC-infused seltzers named HoBuzz.

+Buzbee was the lead trial attorney for Rebecca Grossman, who was convicted of second-degree murder in Los Angeles in 2024 after a 2020 hit-and-run that killed two brothers.
+He argued that former professional baseball pitcher Scott Erickson had struck the children first while racing Grossman.